 Beaver Creek Loop Trail is a 6.4 mile moderately trafficked loop trail located near Colorado Springs, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.